In just 3 games, Sharpe has already matched his season totals from 2012 in receptions and yardage.

 Head coach Charley Molnar invites coaching staffs to attend this three day event

-Allen Suber joins UMass as the wide receivers coach and pro liaison after spending two years at Bethune-Cookman in a similar capacity.
-Along with his college coaching experience at his alma mater, Suber played three seasons in the NFL and NFL Europe before beginning his coaching career.
+Allen Suber enters his second year as the wide receivers coach and pro liaison at the University of Massachusetts after spending two years at Bethune-Cookman in a similar capacity.
+Along with his college coaching experience at his alma mater, Suber played three seasons in the National Football League and NFL Europe before beginning his coaching career.

-"Suberman" led one of the greatest eras of B-CU from 1999-2003, including the 2002 Mid-Eastern Athletic Conference Championship team that finished 11-2, the program's first and second appearances in the NCAA I-AA playoffs, and consecutive victories over Florida A&M, featuring the 2003 victory where Suber rallied the Wildcats from a 28-10 halftime deficit and hit Eric Weems, now with the Atlanta Falcons for a late TD in a thrilling 39-35 victory.
+"Suberman" led one of the greatest eras of B-CU from 1999-2003, including the 2002 Mid-Eastern Athletic Conference Championship team that finished 11-2, the program's first and second appearances in the NCAA I-AA playoffs, and consecutive victories over Florida A&M, featuring the 2003 triumph where Suber rallied the Wildcats from a 28-10 halftime deficit and hit Eric Weems, now with the Chicago Bears, for a late TD in a thrilling 39-35 victory.

-He was the 2003 MEAC offensive player of the year and a finalist for the Walter Payton Award that year.
+He was the 2003 MEAC Offensive Player of the Year and a finalist for the Walter Payton Award.
 Suber still holds two Wildcat career rushing records for yards (2,897) and touchdowns (39).
-Additionally, he was a two-time All-American earning the accolades as a junior (2002) and senior (2003).
+Additionally, he was a two-time All-American - earning the accolades as a junior (2002) and senior (2003).

 Suber was on the rosters of the Jacksonville Jaguars, Tampa Bay Buccaneers and Houston Texas before being allocated to the Berlin Thunder of NFL Europe.